 Your student may share as much information with you as they wish.
 Our office will typically only share information with you if your student has signed a release for us to do so.
 Your student can access the request form here.

 The Office of Student Conduct & Community Standards received allegations that your student violated the Code of Student Conduct.
 The allegations, if substantiated, could warrant your student’s separation from Brown University.
-The investigation is designed to gather all relevant information so the Dean of Students (or their designee) can determine the best course of action to resolve the matter.
+The investigative review is designed to gather all relevant information so the Dean of Students (or their designee) can determine the best course of action to resolve the matter.

 Your student can share any documents with you that they choose.
 The Office of Student Conduct & Community Standards will not share any documents directly with you.